lshaw28/backups/README.md

 **Run Sears Parts Direct Parent with Modules**
 - uncomment out modules on `sears-partsdirect/sears-partsdirect-parent/pom.xml`
 - run `mvn install -P<SEARS_PARTS_DIRECT_PROFILE_NAME>` on `sears-partsdirect/sears-partsdirect-parent`
+- the -P flag is optional if you only have one profile

 **Run Sears Parts Direct File Vault**
 - run `mvn clean package content-package:install` on `sears-partsdirect/sears-partsdirect-vault`